franks42/clj.security.message-digest/README.md

 	user=> (md/bytes2hex (md/digest (my-initial-digester "abc")))
 	"A9993E364706816ABA3E25717850C26C9CD0D89D"

-So a "message-digest" object can be seen as a digester function that has the accumulated digest baked in, and it will return a new "message-digest" object/digester which has the digests of the additional arguments added to the accumulator: it has the equivalent functionality of the "update" function.
+So a "message-digest" object can be seen as a "digester" function that has the accumulated digest baked in, and it will return a new "message-digest" object/digester which has the digests of the additional arguments added to the accumulator: it has the equivalent functionality of the "update" function.

 Finally, if the "message-digest" object as a function is called without any arguments, it will return the final digest value of the accumulated digests itself: